 The Story

 A previous, very small off-leash area in the northeast end of Corktown Common was removed due to major work being done in the area by Enbridge, the energy company.
 Dog owners began using the east berm of Corktown Common as an unofficial off-leash area, resulting in conflicts with other park users.
 The City considered several alternative locations to install the fencing and landscaping needed for a proper off-leash area, and chose the western end of Underpass Park as the best option.
+The new DOLA will have artificial turf, a fence and gates, and a water filling station.

 What You Can Do